Lucasplaygaemes/JNTD/README.md

 # Projects?
 JNTD is my main project for a while now, but i have other projects in mind, my favorite programming language is C, and that's clear, but, i would love somethings that are not native in C, i'm not a c developer, but i will make changes haha.
+I have other projects in mind, some of then i can add in JNTD, but other i can't, i will make then public once i feel they're good enough.

 # Awrit!
 Awrit is a miracle!
 You can use a browser fully in terminal, just with awrit + Kitty, kitty is a marvelous terminal.
 I don't own any of those programs, every right goes to the respective owners.